 - Making an item influenced by something you learned in the class.
 Donate it to the NYSDB through Iron-in-the-Hat at an all-member meeting.

 - Demonstrating at an NYSDB all-member meeting using what you have learned in the class.

-- Writing an article about your class or project for The Anvil’s Chorus that describes in detail a process useful to blacksmiths that you learned in class so that readers may learn that process.
+- Writing an article about your class or project for The Anvil’s Chorus and website that describes in detail a process useful to blacksmiths that you learned in class so that readers may learn that process.
 Please note: the article must be sent to the scholarship committee for review before you submit it to the newsletter editor.